department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medications/research/2023-11-medications-usability-testing-round2-AT/conversation-guide.md

 _When confirmed:_

 - In your screener, you answered yes when asked about a cognitive disability.
-With or without sharing what that diagnosis is, could you confirm if this is correct information?
+Could you confirm if this is correct information?

 _If yes_

-- To make sure we best represent our feedback, would you mind sharing with us what the Cognitive disability is?
-This is completely optional.
+- Would you mind sharing a little about how your cognitive disability affects your use of My HealtheVet or other websites?
+  - _[possible follow up]_ Can you share an example of a time when you struggled with My HealtheVet because of your disability?

 ## **Thank You and Closing - 2 minutes**

 We really appreciate you taking the time to share your thoughts with us today.
 Your feedback is so helpful to us as we continue to work on the site and make sure it really works for Veterans.

-_For AT Users_
+_For SR Users_

 Thanks!
 Lastly, do you know any other Veterans, caregivers, or service members who might be willing to participate in a future user research session?
 If Yes: Thank you!
 I'll have our team send you an email with a little blurb that you can pass along.